fideus-labs/ome-ngff-scientific-ai/README.md

 Ecosystem:
 - "Built on NumPy, works with Dask for parallel processing"
 - "Xarray for labeled arrays"
-- "Familiar tools, OME-NGFF superpowers"
+- "Familiar tools, with OME-NGFF superpowers"

 Custom pipelines:
 - "Use it as a building block for your own workflows"